-The small bumps usually are painless.
-They disappear on their own and rarely leave scars when left untreated.
-The length of time the virus lasts varies for each person, but the bumps can last from two months up to four years.
+The small bumps are usually painless.
+They disappear on their own and rarely leave scars when they’re left untreated.
+The length of time the virus lasts varies for each person, but the bumps can last from two months to four years.

-Molluscum contagiosum is spread by direct contact with the lesion of an infected person or by contact with a contaminated object such as towels or piece of clothing.
+Molluscum contagiosum is spread by direct contact with the lesion of an infected person or by contact with a contaminated object, such as a towel or a piece of clothing.

-Medication and surgical treatments are available, but in most cases, treatment is not necessary.
+Medication and surgical treatments are available, but treatment isn’t necessary in most cases.
 The virus can be more difficult to treat if you have a weakened immune system.

-If you or your child comes in contact with the molluscum virus, you may not see symptoms of infection for up to six months.
+If you or your child comes into contact with the M. contagiosum virus, you may not see symptoms of infection for up to six months.
 The average incubation period is between two and seven weeks.

 You may notice the appearance of a small group of painless lesions.
 These bumps may appear alone or in a patch of as many as 20.
-They usually are:
+They’re usually: